-To put researched evidence on school dropout in perspective, effort was advanced to develop a list of things that both faculty and students can do to reduce school dropout.
-The development of specific things that faculty can do are indicated in Table 1 (APPENDIX) and specific things that students can do are indicated in Table 2 (APPENDIX) to sustain student persistence and achievement in college.
+To put researched evidence on school dropout in perspective, effort was put forth to develop a list of things that both students and teachers can do to reduce school dropout.
+This would illustrate what an inspired student and a responsive teacher can do when they work together as two.
+Table 2 contains ten (10) very specific and poignant measures that students can take and ten (10) suggested steps that teachers can take to reduce school dropout.